Persons and Metabolic Heat Gain

 Sponsored Links

-The table below can be used to estimate the sensible and latent heat from people.
-The values can be used to calculate the heat load handled by the air condition system.
+The table below indicates sensible and latent (vapor) heat from persons.
+The values can be used to estimate heat loads that must be handled by air conditioning systems.

 (W)